ckan/ckan/doc/maintaining/cli.rst

 .. note::

     Since version 2.7 the JavaScript translation files are automatically regenerated if necessary when CKAN is started.
-Hence you usually do not need to run ``ckan translation js`` manually.
+Hence, you usually do not need to run ``ckan translation js`` manually.